A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Physical and Mathematical Preliminaries

-Wannier functions are highly non-unique since the Bloch functions in (\ref{eq:schro}) with the normalization condition in (\ref{eq:unorm}) is only determined up to a complex number of unit modulus.
-More explicitly, for any $\psi_k^{(j)}$ satisfying (\ref{eq:schro}), so will any $e^{-\I\phi(k)}\psi_k^{(j)}$ with a real $\phi(k)$ for $k\in\Ibz$ without affecting the normalization (\ref{eq:unorm}).
-In this paper, we refer to numbers of the form $e^{-\I\phi}$ as phase factors.
+Wannier functions are highly non-unique since the Bloch functions in (\ref{eq:schro}) with the normalization condition in (\ref{eq:unorm}) are only determined up to a complex number of unit modulus.
+More explicitly, if any $\psi_k^{(j)}$ satisfies (\ref{eq:schro}), so will any $e^{-\I\varphi(k)}\psi_k^{(j)}$ with a real $\varphi(k)$ for $k\in\Ibz$ without affecting the normalization (\ref{eq:unorm}).
+In this paper, we refer to numbers of the form $e^{-\I\varphi}$ as phase factors.
 For both physical and computational purposes, it is highly desirable to choose $\psi_k^{(j)}$ so that the Wannier functions are well-localized.

 It was shown in \cite{kohn1959analytic}, in the case of a symmetric potential, and in \cite{des1964analytical}, more generally, that $\{\psi_k^{(j)}\}_{j=1}^\infty$ can be chosen such that the $\{W_0^{(j)}\}_{j=1}^\infty$ are exponentially localized.
 In other words, there exist constants $C > 0$ and $D > 0$ such that